taustation-fan/taustation-fan.github.io/README.md

 The second factor is availability.
 Career tasks can be tied to locations (you can only repair ships at a Port, and only analyze security footage at Security), and not all stations have all areas.
-Ports are everywhere, Sick Bay, Brig and Security are also nearly ubiquitous.
+Ports and Brigs are everywhere, Sick Bay and Security are also nearly ubiquitous.
 Cloning Vats can be found on all stations except Daedalus and the Jump Gates.

 Finally, some careers are more dangerous than others; if a majority of